bbc/bmx/docs/audio_definition_model.md

 - Converting Wave+ADM to MXF+ADM using raw2bmx
 - Converting Wave+ADM to Wave+ADM using raw2bmx
 - Converting MXF+ADM to Wave+ADM using bmxtranswrap
-- Creating Wave+ADM with Wave / raw PCM, chna text file and axml/bxml/sxml file inputs
+- Creating Wave+ADM with Wave / raw PCM, chna text file and (optionally) axml/bxml/sxml file inputs
 - Preservation of ADM links after remapping audio channels using the `--track-map` option can be used to reorder, omit, group and add silence channels.
 - Add ADM Soundfield Group MCA label
 - Set the Channel Assignment audio descriptor property for ADM-described content labelling